ywanyi/devdocs/comp-mgr/marketplace/marketplace.md

 ### Find an extension or theme

-Browse Marketplace to find an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} or {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %}.
+Browse Marketplace to find an [extension](https://glossary.magento.com/extension) or [theme](https://glossary.magento.com/theme).
 For example, you can enter all or part of a name in the search field, you can scroll down the page, or you can select options from the filters.

 ### Add to cart